Steven Mullaney: Nottinghamshire

 At the end of the 2009 season he turned down a two-year contract with Lancashire and signed for Nottinghamshire.

 Mullaney won the Nottinghamshire player of the year award in 2013 having moved up to the opening slot in the county championship, scoring two centuries.
 He also made an average contribution with the ball, in the side's YB40 title-winning side and the t20 team's progression to the quarterfinals.

 He was appointed club captain on 14 November 2017, replacing the long-serving Chris Read.

 Franchise cricket

 In April 2022, he was bought by the Trent Rockets for the 2022 season of The Hundred.

+Retirement and move into coaching

+Having spent his final season as a player-coach and captaining Nottinghamshire's second XI, Mullaney retired from professional cricket in October 2024, moving into a purely coaching role at the club.